 Looking back at a rough sketch of our route from beneath the bluffs.
 I’m still impressed at how Bob was able to identify the northwest spur as an ascent route and how this coincided with the existence of such an accommodating trail.

 Jeff enjoys the view from on top of the bluffs.
 From the drainage, it was a ~1.6 km hike to reach this point.
-Sugarloaf Mountain, home of Canada’s highest active fire lookout is on the right.
+The Sugarloaf Fire Lookout, which is Canada’s highest active lookout, is on the right.
 I’m sure they are on high alert these days!

 From the bluffs we had our first look at the slopes that lead to the ridge.